Razdab

-Razdab (رزداب) (Note: Also romanized as Razdāb and Rezdāb) is a village in Salami Rural District of Salami District, Khaf County, Razavi Khorasan province, Iran.
+Razdab (رزداب) (Note: Also romanized as Razdāb and Rezdāb) is a village in Salami Rural District of Salami District in Khaf County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,576 in 338 households.
 The following census in 2011 counted 1,832 people in 392 households.
-The 2016 census measured the population of the village as 1,880 people in 434 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,880 people in 434 households, the most populous in its rural district.